-As videos continue to become a mainstay of marketing, optimizing them to rank on Google using video SEO can make a big difference in your website visits, brand engagement, lead generation, and customer acquisition activities.
+As videos continue to become a mainstay of marketing, optimizing them to rank on Google using video SEO can make a big difference in your website visits, brand affinity, lead generation, and customer acquisition activities.
 If you are still figuring out how to use video to engage with your audience, you should also check our video marketing guide.

 Related article: How Video is Shaping the Future of Content Marketing and SEO

 Video SEO may not be as well known as the typical form of SEO most of us know and love but remains just as crucial.
 Therefore, we are going to show you how to go about search engine optimization for your videos and how it can help with all your SEO efforts.

 What is Video SEO?

 The goal of Video SEO is to get your video, and the pages they live on, as high on a Search Engine Ranking Page (SERP) as possible.
 To do this, think similarly to the way you would when optimizing your blogs because they share a lot of the same best practices when it comes to SEO.

 How Video SEO helps your videos on Google